TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

-After the previous stage, the `mantav2-migrate snaplink-cleanup` command will generate a number of "delinking" scripts that must be manually run on the appropriate manta service instances:
+After the previous stage, the `mantav2-migrate snaplink-cleanup` command will generate a number of "delinking" scripts that must be manually run on the appropriate manta service instances.
+Example output:

     [root@headnode (nightly-1) ~]# mantav2-migrate snaplink-cleanup
     Phase 1: All webapi instances are running V2.